dhmhgreCompilersII/MATHL/README.md

 9) Create a Facade class MATHLProcessor for the Compiler/Interpreter.
 Provide the ability
     1. Read from the console
+        When reading from the console the parser works interactively.
+It evaluates each command and displays the result when the newline terminates the command or evaluates the command and modifies the parser state if a semicolon terminates the command.
     2. Read from one or multiple input files